Main Content

 Dwell Angle Computation for SRM Speed Control

-This example computes the dwell angle of a 12/8 Switched Reluctance Motor (SRM) online and uses it with a delta controller to control the motor speed.
+This example shows how to compute the dwell angle of a 12/8 switched reluctance motor (SRM) online (while the motor runs).
+The example then uses the computed dwell angle along with a delta controller to control the motor speed.

-This example computes an optimum dwell angle such that it achieves a balance between motor energy efficiency and motor torque ripple amplitude.
-For a given reference speed and load condition, the example computes the optimum dwell angle using only a few SRM design parameters.
+In this example, you compute an optimal dwell angle that balances motor energy efficiency and motor torque ripple amplitude.
+For a given reference speed and load condition, the example computes an optimal dwell angle using only a few SRM design parameters.

-The following image shows an example of torque profile corresponding to an optimized dwell angle.
+The following image shows an example torque profile corresponding to an optimized dwell angle.

 The example computes the dwell angle using the angles ${\theta _{01}}$ and ${\theta _e}$, as shown below.